NextronSystems/aurora-agent-manual/usage/configuration.rst

 False positive filtering
 ------------------------

-When encountering false positives or known anomalies, besides reporting them, you can also exclude them using a false positive filter file and passing it to Aurora via the ``--false-positive-filter-file`` option.
+When encountering false positives or known anomalies, besides reporting them, you can also exclude them using a false positive filter file.
+By default, ``config/false-positives.cfg`` is used.

 The file passed should contain a regular expression per line; any log lines where any of these false positive regexps matches will not be logged.